khaors/geocompr/main.md

 <!--if the error is calc. on the fold-level. most often its calc. on the repetition level. maybe worth noting.
 talk about this in person
 -->
-Overall, this sums up to 500 models whereas the mean performance measure (AUROC) of all models is the model's overall prediction power.
+Overall, this sums up to 500 models whereas the mean performance measure (AUROC) of all models is the model's overall predictive power based on non-spatial data.

 However, geographic data is special.
-Remember that the first law of geography states that points close to each other tend to be, on average, more similar compared to points further away (@miller_toblers_2004; Chapter \@ref(transport)).
+As we saw in Chapter \@ref(transport), the 'first law' of geography states that points close to each other are, generally, more similar than points further away [@miller_toblers_2004].
 This means these points are not statistically independent because training and test points in conventional CV are often too close to each other (see first row of \@ref(fig:partitioning)).
-Using this information in the predictive performance assessment is like a sneak preview, i.e. using information that should be unavailable to the training dataset.
+'Training' observations near the 'test' observations can provide a kind of 'sneak preview': information that should be unavailable to the training dataset.
 <!-- "folds" only for the repetition split, "partitions" or "subsets" for splitting within a fold
 talk about this in person
 -->
-To alleviate this problem, we should make use of spatial partitioning which splits the observations into spatially disjoint subsets (using the observations' coordinates in a *k*-means clustering; @brenning_spatial_2012; second row of Figure \@ref(fig:partitioning)).
+To alleviate this problem 'spatial partitioning' is used to split the observations into spatially disjointed subsets (using the observations' coordinates in a *k*-means clustering; @brenning_spatial_2012; second row of Figure \@ref(fig:partitioning)).
-The partitioning strategy is **the** distinguishing feature between spatial and conventional CV.
+This partitioning strategy is the **only** difference between spatial and conventional CV.
-Everything else remains exactly the same.
 As a result spatial CV leads to a bias-reduced assessment of a model's predictive performance, and hence helps to avoid overfitting.
 <!-- Alex suggested to remove this:
 It is important to note that spatial CV reduces the bias introduced by spatial autocorrelation but does not completely remove it.